kayo11/Fabrik/docs/source/UIDocumentation.md

 Both of these files contain code that determines positioning and layout of net.
 It is invoked by ```content.js```

 #### ```netLayout_vertical.js```
-Defines the vertical align of network elements. ```netLayout_vertical.js``` uses a function, called ```allocatePosition``` to give the layers their position on the canvas.
+Defines the vertical alignment of network elements. ```netLayout_vertical.js``` uses a function, called ```allocatePosition``` to give the layers their position on the canvas.
 It finds the closest position available to the preferred position, and checks if a node is already on that position on the X axis (if one is, a position left or right is assigned).
-The file also uses a custom Topolical Sort to give the nodes there position (it is based on the inputs and outputs of nodes).
-Later it is checked if any nodes averlap and in case they do, they are moved.
+The file also uses a custom Topolical Sort to give the nodes their position (it is based on the inputs and outputs of nodes).
+Later it is checked if any nodes overlap and in case they do, they are moved.

 #### ```netLayout.js```
 ```netLayout.js``` is used to check the Y attribute of nodes.
 The function ```allocatePosition``` finds the closest available position to the preffered one and allocates the module.
 Later the nodes are checked with a DFS algorithm (depth-first search algorithm).